Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Abstract

 \section{Abstract}

 We consider a traveling supersolid stripe pattern in a spin-orbit-coupled Bose gas.
-This configuration is associated with an unequal occupation of the two single-particle energy minima, giving rise to a chemical potential difference that sets the fringe velocity.
-Unlike stationary stripes, the moving pattern is spin-polarized, with decreasing contrast as momentum increases, eventually leading to stripe melting and transition to the uniform plane-wave phase.
+This configuration is associated with an unequal population of the two single-particle energy minima, giving rise to a chemical potential difference that sets the fringe velocity.
+Unlike stationary stripes, the moving pattern is spin-polarized, with decreasing contrast as the population imbalance increases, eventually leading to stripe melting and transition to the uniform plane-wave phase.
 The Bogoliubov spectrum of the moving stripes exhibits asymmetry under inversion of the excitation quasimomentum.
-At high momentum, we identify energetic and dynamical instabilities in the spin-phonon mode which transforms to the roton mode of the plane-wave phase as the stripe structure vanishes.
+At high population imbalance, we identify energetic and dynamical instabilities in the spin-phonon mode which transforms to the roton mode of the plane-wave phase as the stripe structure vanishes.